misupova/BSSDH-2023/4_using_octoparse.md

 ### Task 2: Advanced Web Scraping - TO UPLOAD
 - Objective: Advance your Octoparse skills by scraping more complex data.
 - Task: Use Octoparse to scrape search results from Google (any query you want).
 This will involve dealing with dynamic and continuously loading data.
 Try to scrape at least multiple pages.
-- Deliverables: file with scraped data and a screenshot with workflow
 ### Task 3: Web Archive Scraping
 - Objective: Learn how to scrape data from web archives.
 - Task: Use Octoparse to scrape articles from the Latvian magazine “Jaunā gaita”  archive jaunagaita.net.
 This will involve dealing with older website structures and potentially missing data.